evansethan/dont-crash-the-spacex-rocket/README.md

-# Don't Crash The SpaceX Rocket!
+## Don't Crash The SpaceX Rocket!
-Python based pixel game
+# A Python-based pixel game

+Instructions:

+First, clone the repository, then:

+"uv run pyxel run app" to play!